 High-resolution esophageal manometry, also known as an esophageal motility study, evaluates the coordination of contractions in your esophagus as well as the strength of the lower esophageal sphincter.
 The test involves having a thin flexible tube passed through your nose and down your esophagus.
 Esophageal manometry helps determine diagnoses for achalasia, nutcracker esophagus, diffuse esophageal spasm, dysphagia, esophageal pain and reflux disease.

-Patient instructions for Esophageal Manometry
+Patient Instructions: Esophageal Manometry With Impedance

 High-Resolution Anal Manometry

 In an anal manometry test, a probe is inserted into the anal canal to measure sensation in the rectum and the pressure exerted by the sphincter muscles.
 Anal manometry is used to evaluate fecal incontinence and chronic constipation.